oravivek/learning-library/enterprise-manageability-library/operations-insights/introduction/introduction.md

 Oracle Cloud Infrastructure Operations Insights is an OCI native service that provides holistic insight into database and host resource utilization and capacity.
 Operations Insights (OPSI) provides capacity planning, long-term SQL analysis, and historical performance reports for your Oracle databases.
 The service has a full offering of features to improve performance and reduce overhead for your resources.
 The ability to quickly and easily ingest valuable metric data allows administrators, engineers, and executives to make informed decisions on allocating resources to prevent major issues and reduce overhead for managing their infrastructure resources.

-Oracle Cloud Infrastructure (OCI) Operations Insights enables administrators to uncover performance issues, forecast consumption, and plan capacity using machine-learning based analytics on historical and SQL data.
+Oracle Cloud Infrastructure (OCI) Operations Insights enables administrators to uncover performance issues, forecast consumption, and plan capacity using machine-learning-based analytics on historical and SQL data.
 Organizations can use these capabilities to make data-driven decisions to optimize resource use, proactively avoid outages, and improve performance.

 Operations Insights consists of the following integrated applications: